 FAQ: Will my Mac be able to run the latest TypeIt4Me?

 The latest version of TypeIt4Me requires a Mac running OS X 10.9 (Mavericks) or later.
-Mavericks and newer versions Yosemite, El Capitan, macOS Sierra and High Sierra are free to download from the Mac App Store; if you’re still running an older OS but your Mac can run High Sierra, Sierra, El Capitan, Yosemite or Mavericks, we strongly recommend upgrading so you can take advantage of the many UI enhancements, new functionalities and security improvements these offer.
+Mavericks and newer versions Yosemite, El Capitan, macOS Sierra, High Sierra and Mojave are free to download from the Mac App Store; if you’re still running an older OS but your Mac can run High Sierra, Sierra, El Capitan, Yosemite or Mavericks, we strongly recommend upgrading so you can take advantage of the many UI enhancements, new functionalities and security improvements these offer.
 If your Mac is already running Mavericks or a newer version of macOS, you can download the latest version of TypeIt4Me here.

 Apple formally notes that OS X Mavericks runs on the following Mac categories: